3liz/lizmap-documentation/source/publish/lizmap_configuration.rst

 * *Map*: the general options of the map
 * *Baselayers*: the baselayers used on the Web
 * *Tools* : the Web map tools
-* *FTP*: The configuration for synchronization through the plugin
 * *Log*: displays information of performed actions

 And it has 4 action buttons: